JuGid/automatic-breadcrumbs/docs/index.md

         - '/account/'
 ```

-The path including `/account/` at the begining will be rendered (`/account/member`, `/account/configuration/modify`), including the root `/account/`.
+Only the paths including `/account/` at the begining will be rendered (`/account/member`, `/account/configuration/modify`), including the root `/account/` so the other paths will not be rendered.
 Add a ! to not print the root route path `/account/` as below.

 ```yaml
 jugid_automatic_breadcrumbs: